nuwave/lighthouse/docs/master/api-reference/directives.md

 Sort a result list by one or more given columns.
 """
 directive @orderBy(
     """
     Restrict the allowed column names to a well-defined list.
     This improves introspection capabilities and security.
-  Mutually exclusive with the `columnsEnum` argument.
+    Mutually exclusive with `columnsEnum`.
     Only used when the directive is added on an argument.
     """
     columns: [String!]

     """
     Use an existing enumeration type to restrict the allowed columns to a predefined list.
-  This allowes you to re-use the same enum for multiple fields.
+    This allows you to re-use the same enum for multiple fields.
-  Mutually exclusive with the `columns` argument.
+    Mutually exclusive with `columns`.
     Only used when the directive is added on an argument.
     """
     columnsEnum: String

     """
     Allow clients to sort by aggregates on relations.
     Only used when the directive is added on an argument.
     """
     relations: [OrderByRelation!]

     """
     The database column for which the order by clause will be applied on.
     Only used when the directive is added on a field.
     """
     column: String

     """
     The direction of the order by clause.
     Only used when the directive is added on a field.
     """
     direction: OrderByDirection = ASC
 ) on ARGUMENT_DEFINITION | FIELD_DEFINITION

 """
 Options for the `direction` argument on `@orderBy`.
 """
 enum OrderByDirection {
     """
     Sort in ascending order.
     """
     ASC

     """
     Sort in descending order.
     """
     DESC
 }

 """
 Options for the `relations` argument on `@orderBy`.
 """
 input OrderByRelation {
     """
-  TODO: description
+    Name of the relation.
     """
     relation: String!

     """
     Restrict the allowed column names to a well-defined list.
     This improves introspection capabilities and security.
-  Mutually exclusive with the `columnsEnum` argument.
+    Mutually exclusive with `columnsEnum`.
     """
     columns: [String!]

     """
     Use an existing enumeration type to restrict the allowed columns to a predefined list.
-  This allowes you to re-use the same enum for multiple fields.
+    This allows you to re-use the same enum for multiple fields.
-  Mutually exclusive with the `columns` argument.
+    Mutually exclusive with `columns`.
     """
     columnsEnum: String
 }
 ```